AnneKammenhed/togetherinlund/README.md

 </ul>

 <img src="assets/images/lighthousevarde.JPG" alt="the site rating from Lighthouse">

-I tried to generate a favicon for my website to make the Lighthouse picture look better, but I ran out of time.
-Hopefully there will be time for the next project!

 <h3>Bugs</h3>
 When working with the media queries, the header element shows a gap that I wasn't able to fix on screen sizes 1200px and less: